Click to enlarge

 Commonwealth rolls between 1903 and 2008 are on microfiche at the National Archives of Australia (Brisbane Office) and at the State Library of Queensland.
 Some Commonwealth rolls up to 1980 are on Ancestry but beware of gaps and indexing errors.

 Official (Annotated) Commonwealth electoral rolls for Qld are at the National Archives (Brisbane Office).
+These are different from the normal Commonwealth rolls.
 For more information, plus advice about some of the traps involved in using State and Commonwealth electoral rolls, see the book Tips for Queensland Research.

 Local Government voters lists: see Local Government Records and Family History.